Lab 5: Svelte II (Loading Data & Reactivity)

 element and set it to {colorScheme}

-.
-The syntax for directives is very similar to attributes:
+element in our theme switcher HTML to the Svelte syntax for directives, which is very similar to attributes:

 <select bind:value={ colorScheme }>